-30This test for self-selection bias has seen wide application in the fields of labor economics and applied econometrics.
-In the context of environmental economics, Chay & Greenstone (2005) use this approach to test for self-selection bias in the context of peoples' marginal willingness to pay for clean air.
+&lt;sup>32This test for self-selection bias has seen wide application in the fields of labor economics and applied econometrics.
+In the context of environmental economics, Chay & Greenstone (2005) are the only ones to our knowledge who use this approach to test for self-selection bias in the context of peoples' marginal willingness to pay for clean air.

-31Alternative assumptions necessary to recover unbiased and consistent estimates of $\bar{\beta}$ are derived in Wooldridge (1997) and Heckman & Vytlacil (1998).
+&lt;sup>33Alternative assumptions necessary to recover unbiased and consistent estimates of $\bar{\beta}$ are derived in Wooldridge (1997) and Heckman & Vytlacil (1998).